allenlin90/programmingLearning/php/phpWithLaravelForBeginnersBecomeAMasterInLaravel/README.md

 # Laravel Fundamentals - Database - Laravel Migration
 ### Environment Configurations
 1. This section is introducing about `.env` in the root directory and some of the environment variables will be imported into `config/database.php`, so we can make connection to the database.
+1. The purpose of using migration is to automate the process of creating tables with pre-built schema, so team can work on the project in an easier way.
 1. We have multiple ways to interact with different database systems.
 For example, we can use `sqlite` which creates `.sqlite` files that contains data.
 We may also connect to `mysql` or `pgsql`.

 ### Migrations in OS